AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-git-connector.md

   - Select Accept changes from Git to apply the repository changes to the merged version.
   - Review the merged content and select Mark as merged if no additional changes are required.

-After all files in the Merge required list are marked as merged, the Import all button is enabled.
-Select Import all to complete the synchronization.
+After all files containing the conflicts are marked as merged, the **Import all** button is enabled.
+Select **Import all** to complete the synchronization.

 If the repository contains entirely new content, such as a new topic, paragraph, or line that does not conflict with existing content, it is displayed under **Clean updates**.
 These updates do not require conflict resolution and can be imported directly.